 It’s a great dish to bring to potlucks and picnics, plus it is ideal for meal prepping.

 You can cook the beef in advance and place all the ingredients in individual containers ready to be assembled when you want some!

 Why We Love This Simple Taco Salad Recipe

 Ground beef- I prefer using beef with 85 to 90% lean ground beef.
-Since it has less fat content, you will still get a lot after cooking them, and the salad will be less oily.
+Since it has less fat content, you will still get a lot after cooking it, and the salad will be less oily.